 Drawn in flowing handwriting, Robinson’s elaborate script was very “of the moment”, and it remains one of the most recognisable trademarks in the world.

-Instead of seeing different packaging for Coca-Cola Classic, Diet Coke, Coke Zero and Coke with Stevia these flavours were all united under the classic Red Disc logo design, and put the contour glass bottle to use.
+Instead of seeing different packaging for Coca-Cola Classic, Diet Coke and Coke No Sugar, the flavours were all united under the classic Red Disc logo design.

-The new design aims to highlight that even when new flavours make their debut, they’re still very much a part of the Coca-Cola family.
+The latest iteration of the Coca-Cola logo design aims to highlight that all flavours are part of the Coca-Cola family.